-COMPLAINT FOR DECLARATORY AND INJUNCTIVE RELIEF PRELIMINARY STATEMENT1
+SECOND AMENDED COMPLAINT FOR DECLARATORY AND INJUNCTIVE RELIEF

+PRELIMINARY STATEMENT

-- 1. This Action is a federal constitutional challenge brought by transgender adolescents and their parents against the bans on medical care for transgender minors adopted by the Florida Boards of Medicine and Osteopathic Medicine (the "transgender medical bans").
-These transgender medical bans are effective on March 16, 2023 (Board of Medicine, Rule 64B8-9.019, Fla.
+1. This Action is a federal constitutional challenge brought by transgender adolescents and their parents against the bans on medical care for transgender minors adopted by the Florida Boards of Medicine and Osteopathic Medicine ("Medical Boards") and by the Florida Legislature in Senate Bill 254 ("SB 254"), (collectively, the "transgender medical bans").
+The bans adopted by the Medical Boards are effective as of March 16, 2023 (Board of Medicine, Rule 64B8-9.019, Fla.
 Admin.
 Code) and March 28, 2023 (Board of Osteopathic Medicine, Rule 64B15-14.014, Fla.
 Admin.
+Code).
+The ban created by SB 254 came into effect on May 17, 2023, when it was signed into law.

-Code). - 2.
-The transgender medical bans violate the rights of parents to make medical decisions to ensure the health and wellbeing of their adolescent children.
+2. The transgender medical bans violate the rights of parents to make medical decisions to ensure the health and wellbeing of their adolescent children.
 They prohibit parents from seeking and obtaining effective medical treatment in Florida for their adolescent children by prohibiting doctors from providing medications to adolescents in accordance with the standards of care and clinical practice guidelines for treatment of a rare and serious medical condition, gender dysphoria.